rokups/rokups.github.io/index.md

+## Memory-loaded python anywhere

+A while back whiff of inspiration led me to research interesting problem.
+I knew of [pupy](https://github.com/n1nj4sec/pupy/) for some time and there were things i did not like.
+Most unfortunate (mis)feature of `pupy` is depending on python 2.7 forever..
+It is year 2017 and i am one of those people who constantly advocate switching to python 3.
+So i thought to myself - i can do better.
+Here is a method how to load a modern python (3.6+) interpreter all from memory, supporting native extensions and running on anything from Windows XP and up.
+[Read More...](pages/memory-loaded-python-anywhere.md)

 ## Gaming VM performance

 Thanks to advances of QEMU and virtio nowdays it is very easy to set up a VM with dedicated GPU.
 Great times for Linux gamers.
 However many face another issue - poor VM performance.
 I spent many times gathering bits on the internet and came up with a solution that works for me.
 [Read More...](pages/gaming-vm-performance.md)